Understanding psychosocial hazards in the workplace

 Step 4: Administrative controls – Implementing policies and procedures to manage the hazard

 Administrative controls focus on implementing policies and procedures to manage psychosocial hazards.
 This can involve developing clear guidelines on work hours, break times, and workload distribution.
-Additionally, training programs can be implemented to educate employees and managers on stress management techniques and recognizing signs of mental health issues.
+Additionally, training programs must be implemented to educate employees and managers on stress management techniques and recognizing signs of mental health issues.

 Step 5: Personal protective equipment (PPE) – Providing resources and support to employees